 - A dive into conversions — especially as it relates to doing conversions without triggering a tax event.

-- A common concern is that your ETF can be “stolen” by an ETF white label provider.
-Not exactly true.
+- A common concern is that your ETF can be “stolen” by an ETF white-label provider.
+That is not exactly true.

 - Should I launch an Active ETF or an Index ETF?

-- A discussion on the pro/cons of the variety of ways one can launch an ETF.
+- A discussion on the pros/cons of the variety of ways one can launch an ETF.

 - #258 episode on why to start an ETF

 - Meb Faber, Wes Gray, and Pat Cleary dive into ETF mechanics and inside baseball

 - #347 episode on how to start an ETF

 - Meb Faber, Wes Gray, and Pat Cleary dive into how to start an ETF